 This search will be particularly appropriate if you intend to develop the property you’re buying or leasing.

-What conveyancing searches will your commercial property need and what if there isn’t time for all of them?
+What conveyancing searches will your commercial property need?